 Valuation of benefits

-The value of this benefit is the higher of:
+The value of the benefit of a meal voucher is the face value minus 19c.

 You must add the value of the benefit, as notional pay, to your employee’s pay to deduct:

 If you only provide one voucher in the year, the Small Benefit Exemption may apply.